 CCAN works on strengthening and enforcing air and water pollution regulations on coal plants through permits and enforcement actions.

-Coal plants have to obtain air and water pollution permits that outline minimum environmental standards for the discharge of toxins.
+Coal plants have to obtain air and water pollution permits that outline minimum environmental standards for the discharge of pollution.
 A rigorous review process including stakeholders and community members determines these permits’ renewal every five to ten years.
 The state agencies issuing the permits must provide the public a meaningful opportunity to review and comment on them.
-They also host a public hearing to engage face-to-face and hear concerns from impacted community members.
-Public participation makes a big impact on the development of a strong pollution permit.
-Therefore, CCAN is committed to facilitating community involvement in this process.
+They may also host a public hearing to engage face-to-face and hear concerns from impacted community members.
+Public participation makes a big impact on the development of a strong pollution permit, which is why CCAN helps facilitate community involvement in this process.

 In 2015, the Environmental Protection Agency (EPA) under the Obama Administration issued strong new rules called Effluent Limitation Guidelines (ELGs).
 They limited the amount of toxic emissions from coal-fired power plants that could be discharged into waterways.
-In 2018, the EPA under President Trump revised those rules to become much less stringent.
+In 2018, the EPA under President Trump revised the compliance deadline for the rules.

-While Trump was rolling back the water pollution rules, the permits for three Maryland coal plants were up for renewal.
-These included Morgantown Generating Station in Charles County, Chalk Point Generating Station in Prince George’s County and Dickerson Generating Station in Montgomery County, all owned and operated by GenOn Energy of Atlanta.
+Meanwhile, the permits for three Maryland coal plants were up for renewal.
+These included Morgantown Generating Station in Charles County, Chalk Point Generating Station in Prince George’s County and Dickerson Generating Station in Montgomery County, all owned and operated by GenOn Energy of Atlanta (except for Chalk Point, which is owned and operated by NRG).
 CCAN put pressure on the Maryland Department of Environment (MDE) to make the new water pollution permits as strong as possible.
 We turned out residents to public hearings and submitted hundreds of public comments.
 We called on MDE to uphold the strong limits set out by the Obama Administration rules.
-MDE can include limits on toxic pollution in the water permits the agency issues, regardless of what Trump’s EPA does.
+MDE can include these Obama-era limits on toxic pollution in the water permits the agency issues.

 And we won!
 For all three coal plants, MDE issued water permits that were very strong.
-The coal plants now have to drastically reduce their release of toxic metals into the Potomac and Patuxent Rivers.
+The coal plants now have to drastically reduce their release of toxic metals into the Potomac and Patuxent Rivers starting November 1, 2020.
 They are required to install pollution control measures that are estimated to reduce contaminants such as arsenic, mercury and selenium by up to 97 percent.
-As far as we know, Maryland is the only state to uphold the strong limits in the Obama-era rule.
+As far as we know, Maryland is the only state to implement the strong limits in the Obama-era rule.

 Nineteen coal plants in Indiana, Kentucky, Ohio, Pennsylvania, and West Virginia emit pollution that contributes to smog problems in Maryland.
 These plants’ nitrogen oxide (NOx) emissions — the basis of ozone and smog — harm public health by causing or worsening asthma.
 They can also lead to algal blooms that harm our treasured waterways, including the Chesapeake Bay.